 I have written a separate post on how to set your financial goals.
 Read the same at “Financial Goals – How to set before jumping into investing?”

-Asset Allocation is MUST
+Asset Allocation Is a MUST

-Next step is to identify the asset allocation.
+The next step is to identify the asset allocation.
 Whether it is a short-term goal or a long-term goal, the proper asset allocation between debt and equity is a must.
 I personally suggest the below-shared asset allocation strategy.
 Remember that it may differ from individual to individual.
 However, the basic idea of asset allocation is to protect your money and smoothly sail to reach your financial goals.

 If the goal is below 5 years-Don’t touch equity product.
 Use the debt products of your choice like FDs, RDs, Liquid Funds, Money Market Funds, or Ultra Short Term Funds.